Primary pigmented nodular adrenocortical disease: Causes

-PPNAD, the endocrine manifestation that comes from Carney Complex (CNC), can be syndromic or isolated.
-The main cause of isolated PPNAD is a mutation of PRKAR1α, located at 17q22-24, which is the gene encoding the regulatory R1α subunit of protein kinase A. Germline heterozygous PRKAR1α inactivation mutations are present in 80% of CNC patients affected by Cushing's syndrome.
+The main cause of isolated PPNAD is a mutation of PRKAR1α, located at chromosome 17q22-24, which is the gene encoding the regulatory R1α subunit of protein kinase A (PKA).
+Germline heterozygous PRKAR1α inactivation mutations are present in 80% of CNC patients affected by Cushing's syndrome.
 There are over 117 mutations of the PRKAR1α gene that can cause CNC, with many of these mutations producing premature stop codons, thus resulting in the complete loss of PRKAR1α protein.
 CNC patients have also been discovered with an unusually shortened PRKAR1α protein, detected in tumours and leukocytes, following a splice-site mutation, which causes exon-6 skipping.
-Therefore, both haploinsufficiency and the complete loss of PRKAR1α can lead to the increased PKA activity observed in PPNAD patients, due to the disruption of the cAMP signalling pathway.
+Therefore, both haploinsufficiency and the complete loss of PRKAR1α can lead to the increased PKA activity observed in PPNAD patients, due to the disruption of the cyclic-adenosine monophosphate (cAMP) signalling pathway. cAMP signalling is important in endocrine function and development, and dysregulation can lead to disease.

-Sahut-Barnola et al. used a mouse model to cre-lox knockout the Prkar1a gene specifically from cells of the adrenal cortex and observed that the mice subsequently developed Cushing syndrome that is independent of the pituitary.
-They also observed that the mutation caused increased PKA activity.

-The R1α loss caused the adult adrenal gland became hyperactive and hyperplastic on both sides, as seemingly the foetal adrenal cells within it were not maintained and thus expanded.
-This established tumoral growths.
-This mouse KO model phenocopies what happens in human cases of PPNAD.
+Sahut-Barnola et al. used a mice model to conditionally knockout the PRKAR1A gene from cells of the adrenal cortex and observed that PRKAR1A gene knockout resulted in the development of pituitary gland-independent Cushing's syndrome, as well as an increase in PKA activity.
+The R1α loss caused the adrenal glands to become hyperactive and hyperplastic, through the resurgence of fetal-like cells with cell renewal defects within the adult adrenal cortex, which resulted in tumor growths.
+This mouse KO model reflects development of PPNAD in human cases.

-Inactivation of PDE11A4, located at 2q31-5, has also been identified in PPNAD patients without PRKAR1α mutations.
-PDE11A4 is the gene encoding phosphodiesterase 11A4, another participant of the cAMP signalling pathway.
+Inactivation of phosphodiesterase 11 A4 (PDE11A4), located at 2q31-5, has also been identified in PPNAD patients without PRKAR1α mutations.
+PDE11A4 is another participant of the cAMP signalling pathway.

 Diagnosis

-Diagnosis usually occurs upon investigation of a cause for already suspected Cushing's syndrome.
+Diagnosis usually occurs upon histological investigation for causes of suspected Cushing's syndrome.
 High levels of cortisol observed in patients with PPNAD are not suppressed upon administration of dexamethasone (dexamethasone suppression test), and upon MRI or CT imaging, the pituitary will show no abnormalities.
-Measuring ACTH will confirm that the cause of the patients Cushing's syndrome is ACTH independent.
-The nature of Cushing's syndrome itself is periodic, which can make diagnosing PPNAD increasingly difficult.
+Measuring ACTH will confirm that the cause of the patients Cushing's syndrome is ACTH-independent.
+The nature of Cushing's syndrome itself is periodic, which can make diagnosing PPNAD increasingly difficult, and the small nodules on the adrenal glands can be missed on CT.

+Histologically, PPNAD presents as multiple small adrenocorical nodules with cytoplasmic pigmentation and inter-nodular cortical atrophy.

 Diagnosis of PPNAD can be difficult to determine preoperatively as CT scan findings can be variable i.e. appear normal or suggest unilateral adrenal lesions therefore impeding the correct diagnosis.
 NP-59 scintigraphy may be particularly useful in identifying the bilateral nature of the disease.

 Gene studies are not necessary for diagnosis as there are clear gross and histological diagnostic markers, as the nodules can usually be seen clearly in both cases A positive family history of PPNAD has been shown to be associated with abnormal histological findings, e.g. mitotic figures, which may further hinder diagnosis.
 At the point where abdominal CT scanning and pituitary fossa MRI show no clear abnormalities, adrenalectomy may be performed.